cdl-geneseo/critical-digital-practices/mod-2/getting-oriented.md

 ```zsh
 pwd
 ```
 Unless you navigated away from your home directory during this session, your terminal should display, as output, the path to your home directory.
-If it displays another location, Type the following:
+If it displays another location, type the following:

 ```zsh
 cd ~